ryantd42/NY-Legislative-Git/2023/S2712B-2023/bill.md

- surcharge collected and it shall pay such money to the state comptroller who shall deposit such money in the state treasury pursuant  to  section one  hundred  twenty-one  of  the state finance law to the credit of the general fund; PROVIDED, HOWEVER, COMMENCING ON APRIL FIRST, TWO THOUSAND TWENTY-FOUR, ALL SUCH MONEYS SHALL  BE  PAID  TO  COUNTIES  PURSUANT  TO SUBDIVISION  ONE  OF SECTION ELEVEN HUNDRED NINETY-SEVEN OF THIS CHAPTER AND SHALL BE USED BY EACH  SUCH  COUNTY  FOR  PROGRAMS  AND  INITIATIVES SPECIFICALLY  DESIGNED  AND ESTABLISHED TO REDUCE THE INCIDENCE OF DRUG- IMPAIRED DRIVING.
+ surcharge collected and it shall pay such money to the state comptroller who shall deposit such money in the state treasury pursuant  to  section one  hundred  twenty-one  of  the state finance law to the credit of the general fund; PROVIDED, HOWEVER, COMMENCING APRIL  FIRST,  TWO  THOUSAND TWENTY-FOUR,  ALL  SUCH  MONEYS SHALL BE PAID TO COUNTIES IN SUCH MANNER AND FOR SUCH PURPOSES AS PROVIDED FOR IN SECTION ELEVEN HUNDRED  NINETY- SEVEN OF THIS CHAPTER.
   §  4.
 Paragraph b of subdivision 1 and subdivision 2 of section 1809-e
  of the vehicle and traffic law, as added by section  1  of  part  EE  of chapter 56 of the laws of 2008, are amended to read as follows:
   b.
 Notwithstanding any other provision of law, whenever proceedings in a  court of this state result in a conviction pursuant to section eleven hundred ninety-two of this chapter OR SUBPARAGRAPHS (II)  AND  (III)  OF PARAGRAPH (A) OF SUBDIVISION TWO OR SUBPARAGRAPH (I) OF PARAGRAPH (A) OF SUBDIVISION  THREE OF SECTION FIVE HUNDRED ELEVEN OF THIS CHAPTER, there shall be levied, in addition to any sentence or other surcharge required or permitted by law, an additional  surcharge  of  one  hundred  seventy dollars.
   2. The  additional surcharges provided for in subdivision one of this section shall be paid to the clerk of the court or administrative tribu- nal that rendered the conviction.
-Within the first ten days of the month following  collection of such surcharges, the collecting authority shall pay such money to the state comptroller to be deposited to  the  general fund;  PROVIDED,  HOWEVER, COMMENCING ON APRIL FIRST, TWO THOUSAND TWEN- TY-FOUR, SUCH SURCHARGE SHALL BE PAID TO COUNTIES PURSUANT  TO  SUBDIVI- SION  ONE  OF  SECTION  ELEVEN  HUNDRED NINETY-SEVEN OF THIS CHAPTER AND SHALL BE USED BY EACH SUCH COUNTY FOR PROGRAMS AND  INITIATIVES  SPECIF- ICALLY DESIGNED AND ESTABLISHED TO REDUCE THE INCIDENCE OF DRUG-IMPAIRED DRIVING.
+Within the first ten days of the month following collection of such surcharges, the collecting authority  shall pay  such  money to the state comptroller to be deposited to the general fund; PROVIDED, HOWEVER, COMMENCING APRIL FIRST,  TWO  THOUSAND  TWENTY- FOUR,  THE  SURCHARGE  PROVIDED FOR IN PARAGRAPH B OF SUBDIVISION ONE OF THIS SECTION SHALL BE PAID TO COUNTIES  IN  SUCH  MANNER  AND  FOR  SUCH PURPOSES  AS PROVIDED FOR IN SECTION ELEVEN HUNDRED NINETY-SEVEN OF THIS CHAPTER.
   § 5.
 The commissioner of motor vehicles shall annually certify to  the division  of  the  budget  that  all  program plans eligible for funding pursuant to this act are in  full  compliance  with  the  provisions  of section  1197  of  the  vehicle and traffic law establishing the special traffic options program for driving while intoxicated, the rules promul- gated pursuant to  15  NYCRR  172  relating  to  such  program  and  the provisions of this act.
   § 6.
 This act shall take effect April 1, 2024.